Nuklai/nuklaivm/README.md

   <a href="https://github.com/Nuklai/nuklaivm/actions/workflows/static-analysis.yml"><img src="https://github.com/Nuklai/nuklaivm/actions/workflows/static-analysis.yml/badge.svg" /></a>
 </p>

+---

+`nuklaivm` takes inspiration from [morpheusvm](https://github.com/ava-labs/hypersdk/tree/main/examples/morpheusvm) and [tokenvm](https://github.com/ava-labs/hypersdk/tree/main/examples/tokenvm) and implements the functionality of both of these VMs.
+In addition, `nuklaivm` also adds additional functionality such as staking native token `NAI`, has an emission balancer that keeps track of total supply of NAI, max supply of NAI, staking rewards per block and the emission address to direct 50% of all fees to.

 ## Status

 `nuklaivm` is considered **ALPHA** software and is not safe to use in production.
 The framework is under active development and may change significantly over the coming months as its modules are optimized and audited.

+## Features

+### Actions

+- ☑ Transfer both the native asset `NAI` and any other token created by users within the same subnet
+- ☑ Transfer both the native asset `NAI` and any other token created by users to another subnet using Avalanche Warp Messaging(AWM)
+- ☑ Create a token
+- ☑ Mint a token
+- ☑ Burn a token
+- ☑ Export both the native asset `NAI` and any other user tokens to another subnet that is also a `nuklaivm`
+- ☑ Import both the native asset `NAI` and any other user tokens from another subnet that is also a `nuklaivm`
+- ☑ Stake `NAI` to any currently running validator
+- ☑ Unstake `NAI` from a staked validator

+### Emission Balancer

+- ☑ Tracks total supply of `NAI`, max supply of `NAI`, staking rewards per block and the emission address to direct 50% of all fees to
+- ☑ Stake `NAI` to a validator
+- ☑ Unstake `NAi` from a validator
+- ☑ Track the staking information for each users and validators
+- ☑ Distribute 50% fees to emission balancer address and 50% to all the staked validators per block
+- ☑ Distribute `NAI` as staking rewards to the validators that have a minimum stake of at least 100 `NAI` per block
+- [ ] Claim the staking rewards

+### Deep Dive on different features of `nuklaivm`

+#### Arbitrary Token Minting

+The basis of the `nuklaivm` is the ability to create, mint, and transfer user-generated tokens with ease.
+When creating an asset, the owner is given "admin control" of the asset functions and can later mint more of an asset, update its metadata (during a reveal for example), or transfer/revoke ownership (if rotating their key or turning over to their community).

+Assets are a native feature of the `nuklaivm` and the storage engine is optimized specifically to support their efficient usage (each balance entry requires only 72 bytes of state = `assetID|publicKey=>balance(uint64)`).
+This storage format makes it possible to parallelize the execution of any transfers that don't touch the same accounts.
+This parallelism will take effect as soon as it is re-added upstream by the `hypersdk` (no action required in the `nuklaivm`).

+#### Avalanche Warp Support

+We take advantage of the Avalanche Warp Messaging (AWM) support provided by the `hypersdk` to enable any `nuklaivm` to send assets to any other `nuklaivm` without relying on a trusted relayer or bridge (just the validators of the `nuklaivm` sending the message).

+By default, a `nuklaivm` will accept a message from another `nuklaivm` if 80% of the stake weight of the source has signed it.
+Because each imported asset is given a unique `AssetID` (hash of `sourceChainID + sourceAssetID`), it is not possible for a malicious/rogue Subnet to corrupt token balances imported from other Subnets with this default import setting. `nuklaivms` also track the amount of assets exported to all other `nuklaivms` and ensure that more assets can't be brought back from a `nuklaivm` than were exported to it (prevents infinite minting).

+To limit "contagion" in the case of a `nuklaivm` failure, we ONLY allow the export of natively minted assets to another `nuklaivm`.
+This means you can transfer an asset between two `nuklaivms` A and B but you can't export from `nuklaivm` A to `nuklaivm` B to `nuklaivm` C. This ensures that the import policy for an external `nuklaivm` is always transparent and is never inherited implicitly by the transfers between other `nuklaivms`.
+The ability to impose this restriction (without massively driving up the cost of each transfer) is possible because AWM does not impose an additional overhead per Subnet connection (no "per connection" state to maintain).
+This means it is just as cheap/scalable to communicate with every other `nuklaivm` as it is to only communicate with one.

+Lastly, the `nuklaivm` allows users to both tip relayers (whoever sends a transaction that imports their message) and to swap for another asset when their message is imported (so they can acquire fee-paying tokens right when they arrive).

+You can see how this works by checking out the [E2E test suite](./tests/e2e/e2e_test.go) that runs through these flows.

+#### Staking

+On `nuklaivm`, the emission balancer handles the staking mechanism whereby it tracks the total supply of `NAI`, max supply of `NAI`, staking rewards per block and the emission address to direct 50% of all fees to.
+Furthermore, it also rewards all the validators that have a minimum stake of at least 100 `NAI`.
+Note that users who stake to the validators don't earn `NAI` rewards automatically, but rather it is the job of the validators to claim these rewards and then send some of those rewards to the users based on their stake.
+This is a manual process however, in the future, validators can write a custom Hypersdk program to automatically claim and distribute these rewards.

 ## Demo